WGLab/PhenCards/README.md

 Additional note: use `pip3` rather than `pip` since most systems have `pip` as part of python 2.
 To keep the server persistant, use `nohup python3 app.py &` to spin up the server.

 ## sqlite database in Python
-If you would like to connect to the `XXX.db` files directly using Python, just follow the following instructions that help to access SQL file in Python:
+If you would like to connect to the `XXX.db` files directly using Python, just refer to the following example that helps to access SQL file in Python:
 ```
 import sqlite3
 conn = sqlite3.connect("phenotype.db")